alexzhornyak/ScxmlEditor-Tutorial/Doc/DebugScxmlStateCharts.md

 **[ScxmlEditor](../README.md)** has an ability to execute [SCXML statecharts](https://alexzhornyak.github.io/SCXML-tutorial/) via testing applications or to listen external UDP commands such as state enter or exit, etc.

 ### Local debugging
-ScxmlEditor starts a testing application, intercepts its command line output, receives UDP commands and sends events as UDP packages to testing application
+ScxmlEditor starts a testing application, intercepts its command line output and may communicate in two modes:
+- UDP mode (receives UDP commands and sends events as UDP packages to testing application)
+- Pipes mode (since version 2.1.8) (capture enter-exit events from console output by regexp, and submit trigger event to state machine to console input)

 There are two ready-to-use testing applications: